GabeScott/standard-works-vault/General Conference/2019 October - Closing Remarks.md

 As members of the Church, we need to be prepared to answer their questions.
 We can explain that the blessings of the temple are available to any and all people who will prepare themselves.
 But before they can enter a dedicated temple, they need to qualify.
 The Lord wants all His children to partake of the eternal blessings available in His temple.
 He has directed what each person must do to qualify to enter His holy house.

 A good place for us to begin such a teaching opportunity is to call attention to the words etched on the temple’s exterior: “Holiness to the Lord: The House of the Lord.”
 President Henry B. Eyring’s message today and many others have inspired us to become more holy.
 Each temple is a holy place; each temple patron strives to become more holy.

 All requirements to enter the temple relate to personal holiness.
 To assess that readiness, each person who wants to enjoy the blessings of the temple will have two interviews: first with a bishop, bishopric counselor, or branch president; second with a stake or mission president or one of his counselors.
 In those interviews, several questions will be asked.

 Some of those questions have recently been edited for clarity.
 I would like to review them for you now:

-Do you have faith in and a testimony of God, the Eternal Father; His Son, Jesus Christ; and the Holy Ghost?
+1. Do you have faith in and a testimony of God, the Eternal Father; His Son, Jesus Christ; and the Holy Ghost?

-Do you have a testimony of the Atonement of Jesus Christ and of His role as your Savior and Redeemer?
+2. Do you have a testimony of the Atonement of Jesus Christ and of His role as your Savior and Redeemer?

-Do you have a testimony of the Restoration of the gospel of Jesus Christ?
+3. Do you have a testimony of the Restoration of the gospel of Jesus Christ?

-Do you sustain the President of The Church of Jesus Christ of Latter-day Saints as the prophet, seer, and revelator and as the only person on the earth authorized to exercise all priesthood keys?

-Do you sustain the members of the First Presidency and the Quorum of the Twelve Apostles as prophets, seers, and revelators?

-Do you sustain the other General Authorities and local leaders of the Church?
+4. Do you sustain the President of The Church of Jesus Christ of Latter-day Saints as the prophet, seer, and revelator and as the only person on the earth authorized to exercise all priesthood keys?Do you sustain the members of the First Presidency and the Quorum of the Twelve Apostles as prophets, seers, and revelators?Do you sustain the other General Authorities and local leaders of the Church?

-The Lord has said that all things are to be “done in cleanliness” before Him (Doctrine and Covenants 42:41).

-Do you strive for moral cleanliness in your thoughts and behavior?

-Do you obey the law of chastity?
+5. The Lord has said that all things are to be “done in cleanliness” before Him ([[D&C 42.41|Doctrine and Covenants 42:41]]).Do you strive for moral cleanliness in your thoughts and behavior?Do you obey the law of chastity?

-Do you follow the teachings of the Church of Jesus Christ in your private and public behavior with members of your family and others?
+6. Do you follow the teachings of the Church of Jesus Christ in your private and public behavior with members of your family and others?

-Do you support or promote any teachings, practices, or doctrine contrary to those of The Church of Jesus Christ of Latter-day Saints?
+7. Do you support or promote any teachings, practices, or doctrine contrary to those of The Church of Jesus Christ of Latter-day Saints?

-Do you strive to keep the Sabbath day holy, both at home and at church; attend your meetings; prepare for and worthily partake of the sacrament; and live your life in harmony with the laws and commandments of the gospel?
+8. Do you strive to keep the Sabbath day holy, both at home and at church; attend your meetings; prepare for and worthily partake of the sacrament; and live your life in harmony with the laws and commandments of the gospel?

-Do you strive to be honest in all that you do?
+9. Do you strive to be honest in all that you do?

-Are you a full-tithe payer?
+10. Are you a full-tithe payer?

-Do you understand and obey the Word of Wisdom?
+11. Do you understand and obey the Word of Wisdom?

-Do you have any financial or other obligations to a former spouse or to children?

-If yes, are you current in meeting those obligations?
+12. Do you have any financial or other obligations to a former spouse or to children?If yes, are you current in meeting those obligations?

-Do you keep the covenants that you made in the temple, including wearing the temple garment as instructed in the endowment?
+13. Do you keep the covenants that you made in the temple, including wearing the temple garment as instructed in the endowment?

-Are there serious sins in your life that need to be resolved with priesthood authorities as part of your repentance?
+14. Are there serious sins in your life that need to be resolved with priesthood authorities as part of your repentance?

-Do you consider yourself worthy to enter the Lord’s house and participate in temple ordinances?
+15. Do you consider yourself worthy to enter the Lord’s house and participate in temple ordinances?

 Tomorrow, these revised temple recommend questions will be distributed to Church leaders throughout the world.